7 Types of Shrinkage in Retail: How to Identify and Prevent Them

 Shoplifting is a type of external theft, meaning it’s perpetrated by outside sources (i.e. customers or organized retail crime groups).
 The National Retail Federation estimates that shoplifting accounts for the most theft at 36%.

 Organized retail crime groups, as the name suggests, are more organized in their attempts.
-They can unknowingly scout a location or chain for weeks.
+They can deliberately scout a location or chain for weeks.
 They often take high quantities of merchandise and sell them to pawn shops, on the black market, or resale sites.
 They can be extremely hard to stop, especially with policies that forbid employees from engaging with thieves.

-Employee theft
+2. Employee theft

 Loss prevention strategies for employee theft